 - Read and sign our Conflict of Interest policy.

-- Fill out the panelist application form below; or download and fill out a PDF application or Word application form.
+- Fill out the panelist application form below; or download and fill out the application in Word doc format.

 - Submit your completed application, resume (optional), and signed Conflict of Interest document by using the form below, emailing them to firstname.lastname@example.org, or mailing them to SW MN Arts Council, PO Box 55, Marshall, MN 56258.